adjust/xamarin_sdk/README.md

 ### <a id="di-fire-adid"></a>Amazon advertising identifier

-If you need to obtain the Amazon advertising ID, you can call the `getAmazonAdId` method of the `Adjust` instance and pass your callback as a parameter to which the Amazon advertising ID value will be sent once obtained:
+If you need to obtain the Amazon advertising ID, you can call the `GetAmazonAdId` method of the `Adjust` instance and pass your callback as a parameter to which the Amazon advertising ID value will be sent once obtained:

 ```csharp
 Console.WriteLine("Amazon Ad Id: " + Adjust.GetAmazonAdId(this));